DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-view.md

 # TableView Plugin Reference

 This plugin renders the DataGrid data as a table.
-It contains visualization components such as table view, table view cell that can be extended by other plugins.
+It contains visualization components such as a table view, table view cell that can be extended by other plugins.
 It also exposes some customization points to manage column span, height of rows, width of columns, etc.

 ## User Reference